iSpy Software User Guide

 Performance Tips

 iSpy will let you add an unlimited number of cameras and microphones – right up to the point where your computer cannot cope and will crash.
 Keep an eye on the performance counters on the status bar of iSpy as they will tell you when you are running out of memory or CPU.
-Note that CPU can spike when recording video and encoding.
+Note that CPU can spike when recording video and .
 There are a number of things you can do to squeeze better performance out of iSpy:

 1.You can increase the number of cameras by decreasing the framerate of each camera